MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 # Create an instance of Azure Monitor SCOM Managed Instance Preview

-Azure Monitor SCOM Managed Instance Preview provides System Center Operations Manager functionality on Azure.
+Azure Monitor SCOM Managed Instance Preview provides System Center Operations Manager functionality in Azure.
 It helps you monitor all your workloads, whether they're on-premises, in Azure, or in any other cloud services.

-This article describes how to create an instance of the service (a SCOM managed instance) with System Center Operations Manager functionality on Azure.
+This article describes how to create an instance of the service (a SCOM managed instance) with System Center Operations Manager functionality in Azure.

 For more information about deploying Azure Monitor SCOM Managed Instance, play the following video.

 > [!VIDEO https://www.youtube.com/embed/urxiQBkObkU]

 >[!Note]
->In this preview of the service, you can create an instance only in the *West Europe* and *West US* regions.
+>In this preview of the service, you can create an instance only in the West Europe and West US regions.

 ## Prerequisites